Lorinda Abbey

-Lorinda Annena "Laura" Abbey was born March 29, 1865, in Alameda, Alameda Co., CA, and died February 23, 1941, in San Francisco, San Francisco Co., CA, at age 75.
-She was the daughter of Orrin Abner Abbey of Upper Canada and Abigail Harrington of New York.
+Lorinda Annena "Laura" Abbey was born March 29, 1865, in Oakland, Alameda Co., CA, and died February 23, 1941, at 44 Hahn Street, San Francisco, San Francisco Co., CA, at age 75.
+Inurnment at Cyprus Lawn, Tier 9, Grave 63, Fir Garden, 1370 El Camino Real, Colma, San Mateo Co., CA. She is the daughter of Orrin Abner Abbey of Hope Twp., Durham Co., Upper Canada, and Abigail Harrington of Watkins Glen, Tompkins Co., NY.

-Charles Harris and Lorinda Annena "Laura" (Abbey) Harris had no children.
+Charles O. Harris and Lorinda Annena "Laura" (Abbey) Harris had no children.

 Lorinda Annena "Laura" (Abbey) Harris then married Frank B. Clayton.